 If you receive a finding with a grading of “5,” or three or more findings graded as “4,” then the MDSAP auditor is required to issue a five-day notification to the regulators.
 The auditor will also need to return to your facility for a follow-up audit to close as many findings as they can.
 It is not necessary to eliminate all of the findings in order to be recommended for ISO 13485 certification, but the grading of the findings must be reduced to at least a “3” before recommending the company for certification.
 The number of findings also determines whether the auditor recommends your company for certification.

 In addition to reviewing the findings and conclusions of the audit during the closing meeting, the auditor will also review the plan for the annual surveillance and re-certification with you.
 Each certification cycle is three years in duration.
-There will be two surveillance audits of approximately one-third the duration of the combined duration of stage 1 and stage 2 initial certification audits, and the first surveillance audit must be completed within 12 months of the initial certification audit.
+There will be two surveillance audits of approximately one-third of the duration of the combined duration of stage 1 and stage 2 initial certification audits, and the first surveillance audit must be completed within 12 months of the initial certification audit.
 In the third year, there will be a re-certification audit for two-thirds of the duration of the combined duration of stage 1 and stage 2 initial certification audits.
 The initial ISO 13485 certificate will be issued with a three-year expiration, and the certificate is typically received about one month after the acceptance of your corrective action plan.

-There are no stupid questions, and we can save your weeks of wasted time if you just ask for help.
+There are no stupid questions, and we can save you weeks of wasted time if you just ask for help.
 We are always looking for new ideas for blogs, webinars, and videos on our YouTube channel.
-If you have any general questions about obtaining ISO 13485:2016 certification, please email Rob Packard at email@example.com.
+If you have any general questions about obtaining ISO 13485:2016 certification, please email Rob Packard at firstname.lastname@example.org.
 If you have a suggestion for new ISO 13485 training materials, you can also use our “Suggestion Box.”
 You can also schedule an initial free consultation with Rob using his calendly link.